Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: Experimental Results and Discussion

-Vehicle lane-keeping control is a key function of autonomous vehicles, and computer-vision-based approaches have been studied by many researchers \cite{Xu20, Get24, Chung24}.
-A vision system developed in our previous work \cite{Lee24} that uses a deep neural network (DNN) to extract image features was used to maneuver the ego-vehicle in the TORCS environment in conjunction with control algorithms.
-The DNN used in the visual perception module could output data for autonomous driving at a speed of 40 frames per second (Fig. 9).
-It generated the ego-vehicle heading angle $\theta$ and a binary lane line map simultaneously by using a multitask UNet \cite{Ron15}.
-The lateral offset $\Delta $ and road curvature $\kappa$ were then derived using postprocessing methods \cite{Lee24}.
-Here, $\theta$, $\Delta $, and $\kappa$ were obtained with respect to the current position of the ego-car.
-Subsequently, the itube-CILQR, tube-MPC-up, and itube-MPC controllers were used to guide the ego-car to track the lane centerline in TORCS.
-The tube-MPC-up controller was operated with tightened constraints, which were looked up directly from the $\kappa$-table described in Sec.
-III-D. For the itube-CILQR or itube-MPC schemes, the tightened constraints from the $\kappa$-table were used to compute improved tightened constraints following the procedure described in Sec.
-III-C. The testing environments track-A and track-B were both three-lane highways with a lane width of 4 m.
-Respectively, their total lengths were 3919 and 4441 m, and their maximum curvatures were approximately 0.05 and 0.03 1/m.
-Variational road friction (denoted as $fr$) was also applied in the TORCS environment in the range [0.8, 1.1] to test the algorithm's performance \cite{Bon17}.
-The DNN was trained on track-B data but not on track-A data to emulate unsupervised and supervised training scenarios.
-In both cases, vehicle maneuvering was successful \cite{Wu23}.
-In addition to lateral CILQR or MPC controllers, the ego-vehicle was also controlled by a proportional–integral controller \cite{Lee24} to maintain a constant longitudinal speed of 72 or 80 km/h (20.0 or 22.2 m/s) during lane-keeping maneuvers.
+Vehicle lane-keeping control is a key function of autonomous vehicles, and numerous researchers have employed computer-vision-based approaches to evaluate this function \cite{Xu20, Get24, Kum22, Chung24, Siz25}.
+A vision system developed in our previous work \cite{Lee24}, which uses a deep neural network (DNN) model to extract image features, was employed in the present study along with control algorithms to maneuver an ego vehicle in a simulated environment within TORCS.
+The DNN model used in the visual perception module could output data for autonomous driving at a speed of 40 frames per second (Fig. 11).
+It simultaneously generated the ego vehicle's heading angle ($\theta$) and a binary lane map by using a multitask UNet architecture \cite{Ron15}.
+The lateral offset $\Delta$ and road curvature $\kappa$ were then derived using postprocessing methods \cite{Lee24}.
+The terms $\theta$, $\Delta $, and $\kappa$ were obtained with respect to the current position of the ego vehicle.
+Subsequently, the itube-CILQR, tube-MPC-up, and itube-MPC algorithms used these parameters and zero derivatives (${\dot \Delta }$ and ${\dot \theta }$) as inputs to guide the ego vehicle to track the lane centerline in TORCS \cite{Lee24, Lee23}.
+The tube-MPC-up algorithm operated under tightened constraints, which were looked up directly from the $\kappa$-table described in Sec.
+III-D. The itube-CILQR and itube-MPC algorithms used the tightened constraints from the $\kappa$-table to compute improved tightened constraints in accordance with the procedure described in Sec.
+III-C. The test environments, namely tracks A and B, were three-lane highways with a lane width of 4 m (Fig. 11), and their total lengths were 3919 and 4441 m, respectively, and maximum curvatures were approximately 0.05 and 0.03 1/m, respectively.
+The road friction ($fr$) in the simulated environment was varied within the range of [0.8, 1.1] to test the robustness of the maneuvering performance \cite{Bon17}.
+The DNN model was trained on data for track B but not on data for track A to simulate unsupervised and supervised training scenarios.
+Vehicle maneuvering was successful in both cases \cite{Wu23}.
+In addition to itube-CILQR, tube-MPC-up, or itube-MPC (lateral control), a proportional\textendash integral controller \cite{Lee24} was used to control the ego vehicle so that it maintained a constant longitudinal speed of 72 or 80 km/h (20.0 or 22.2 m/s, respectively) during lane-keeping maneuvers.